Lotfullah21/JavaScript_Complete/README.md

 Few things to start with:

-Program:A computer program is a set of instructions that tell a computer what to do in specific circumstances. programming language: A bridge that facilitates communication between people and computers.
+`Program`:A computer program is a set of instructions that tells a computer what to do in specific circumstances.
+`programming language `: A bridge that facilitates communication between people and computers.
-avaScript: A language used to build interactivity into web pages.
+`Javascript`: A language used to build interactivity into web pages.